dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

 abstract: >-
-  The overall objective of the project is to design and construct a Brushless DC motor, with provisions made for regenerative braking, such that it can be used to drive an electric motorcycle.This consists of conducting research to understand the inner workings of an electric motor and the mechanics of a typical motorcycle.
+  The overall objective of the project is to design and construct a Brushless DC motor, with provisions made for regenerative braking, such that it can be used to drive an electric motorcycle. ​This consists of conducting research to understand the inner workings of an electric motor and the mechanics of a typical motorcycle.
 A solid understanding of the factors that contribute to the torque produced by the motor is essential in attempting to enhance the